This is a Mental Health Awareness Week with a difference.

 If you’ve just been diagnosed with a mental health problem you might be looking for information on your diagnosis, treatment options and where to go for support.
 Our information pages will help you learn more.

-When you’re living with a mental health problem it’s important that you get the support you need, when you need it.
+When you’re living with a problem it’s important that you get the support you need, when you need it.
 Whatever your situation, having access to information puts you in control.

 It can be really worrying when someone you know is going through a difficult time.
 Our information covers a wide range of mental health conditions, and contain helpful tips on supporting someone.

-Here you’ll find information on mental health legislation and how it can affect you.
+Here you’ll find information on legislation and how it can affect you.

 Living with a mental health problem can often have an impact on day to day life, making things that others might not think about a bit more difficult.
 We’ve put together these tips and guides to help you cope with everyday things like money, work, university and more.